antonio-erick/antonio-erick/README.md

 ### I think computers are amazing.
 I always had interest in technology since i was a child, now i spend most of my time programming.
 It's hard, but greatly gratifying.
 Oh, and it's awesome aswell.
 ### JavaScript is what i do.
-My current programming knowledge is mostly about JavaScript, HTML and CSS.
+My current programming knowledge is mostly about JavaScript, Typescript, HTML and CSS.
 React is the only JavaScript framework i use(for now, at least).

 ##### Wanna contact me?
 Send me an e-mail: antonioericksilvapereira@gmail.com